marco-trovato/web-knock/README.md

 3. *web-portknock-update.sh* subscript will be called and replace (or add, if not present), a rule on iptables to let you in from the ports you selected.
 Everyone else will see the ports closed.
 Default ports: 21,22 (FTP, SSH), customize the script with the port you need if necessary.

-4. Enjoy the view of botnets trying to enter and fail miserably 😃🍿, you can monitor the failing attempts with the command: `tcptrack -i eth0`
+4. Get the popcorn and enjoy the view of botnets trying to enter and fail miserably 😃🍿, you can monitor the failing attempts with the command: `tcptrack -i eth0`

 ![](https://github.com/Linkinverse/web-portknock/blob/master/media/botnet-fail.gif)